DaoudPiracha/Blog/_posts/2017-08-24-generatively-adversarial-chatbots.markdown

 tags: [AI, Research, Current]
 author: # Add name author (optional)
 ---
 Motivated by the NIPS ConvAI Challenge, this project started at the ImplementAI Hackathon.
-Fortunately it lived past just a hackathon, this is credited to help and feedback recieved from the Adversarial Group at MILA and the Dialogue Group at RLL, McGill.
+Fortunately it lived past just a hackathon.
+This is credited to help and feedback recieved from the Adversarial Group at MILA and the Dialogue Group at RLL, McGill.

-The idea is to you an adversarial approach to teach dialogue.
+The idea is to use an adversarial approach to teach dialogue.
 We are largely inspired by two papers:

 - Adversarial Learning for Neural Dialogue Generation(Li et al. 2017) [[arvix]][Neural-dialogue]
 - Generatively Adversarial Networks(Goodfellow et al. 2014) [[arvix]][GANs]